 Under schedules 9 and 10 of the regulation, certain matters require referral to entities other than the chief executive.
 Referrals to entities other than the chief executive are not administered by SARA and do not require assessment against the SDAP.
-For further information on these referrals visit DSDMIP's website.
+Further information on these referrals is available on DSDMIP's website.